 This dark chocolate cake & fudge frosting recipe is a fabulous dessert option during holidays, birthday parties, and special occasions.
 Best of all?
 No guilt or sugar-induced headaches!

 Preheat oven to 350f.
-Grease 2 9" round pans with coconut oil.
+Grease 2 9" round pans, or 12 lined cupcake tins, with coconut oil.